 Why We Commemorate MLK Day

-“The Martin Luther King, Jr. Holiday celebrates the life and legacy of a man who brought hope and healing to America.
-We commemorate as well the timeless values he taught us through his example — the values of courage, truth, justice, compassion, dignity, humility and service that so radiantly defined Dr. King’s character and empowered his leadership.
+“The Martin Luther King, Jr. Holiday celebrates the life and legacy of a man who brought hope and healing to America.”

-Use our large collection of public radio stories to supplement your Martin Luther King Day lessons and dive into the achievements and beliefs of Martin Luther King, Jr. while learning more about the civil rights movement.
-Listen to these great stories and ask your students these questions:
+Our collection of public radio stories can support your teaching about Martin Luther King, Jr. Day.
+Listen to these compelling stories, and ask your students some of these questions:

 - What memories do people have of the “I Have a Dream” speech in Washington D.C.?